Llanyblodwel: Etymology, history

-The name is possibly a mixture of English and Welsh.
-Llan translates as "church" or "parish", so Llanyblodwel means "the church at Blodwel": a tributary of the Tanat was formerly known as the Blodwell, a name with a probable Old English root.
+Llan is a common term in Welsh toponymy, signifying an enclosure of holy land in Celtic Christianity.
+Therefore, Llanyblodwel may mean something like "the Llan at Blodwel", with a tributary of the Tanat being formerly known as the "Blodwell".

 The church itself may have Norman origins.
 The parish, on which the boundaries of the current civil parish were based, included the townships of Blodwell, Abertanat, Bryn, Moreton, and Llynclys.

 There was historically a strong Welsh cultural and linguistic influence in the area.
 In a lecture given in 1878, the geographer E G Ravenstein noted that of 2,469 inhabitants of the parishes of Selattyn and Llanyblodwel, 900 spoke Welsh.
 It was, however, declining at this time: "in Llanyblodwell Welsh preponderates [but] the children of Welsh parents are often unable to speak Welsh.
 The Welsh service in the parish church has been discontinued since 1875, owing to a paucity of attendance".